DIDSR/DIDSR-TiGER/Segmentation/README.md

 9) We will train a U-Net model using the InceptionV3 as backend.
 We will also use the pre-trained imagenet weights to train the segmentation model.
 In order to avoid over fitting we added a dropout layer before the softmax layer.
 The dropout value is set to 0.4.
 The InceptionV3 pre-processing unit is used to pre-process the training patches.
 This will normalize the patches ranging from 0 to 255 to -1 to 1.
 A batch-size of 32 is used and we will train the network for 30 epochs.
 ADAM is used as optimizer with a fixed learning rate of 0.0001.
 Loss function is the compound loss of dice_loss(class_weights) and the categorical focal loss.
 Loss = dice_loss(class_weights)+focal_loss.

-Training Intersection over Union for 30 epochs:
+Training Intersection over Union (IOU) for 30 epochs:

 ![image](https://user-images.githubusercontent.com/68286434/181016176-603128cb-bb27-4c7b-ae6b-65cf2cb9ef61.png)